Last Places organizes trips to Equatorial Guinea throughout the year

 Tropical decadence in Malabo

 Spanish decadent aroma with tropical touches.
-The popular neighborhoods of Malabo, Creole buildings and the game meat market give the capital of Equatorial Guinea a unique point.
+The popular neighborhoods of Malabo, Creole buildings and the game meat market give the capital of Equatorial Guinea a unique feel.

 Moka, capital of the Bubi kingdom

 Moka is the former capital of the last free kingdom of the Bubi tribe.
-Point to explore the essences of this island town and visit Lake Biao and Iyadi Falls.
+This is a great place to explore the essences of this island town and visit Lake Biao and Iyadi Falls.

 Island of Corisco